jll63/yomm2/reference/README.md

 * [update_methods](update_methods.md), a function that calculates the method dispatch tables, using the method, definition, and class information.

+## Exceptions

+YOMM2 is exception agnostic.
+The library does not throw nor catches exceptions, but it is exception safe.
+Errors are reported via an indirect call to a handler function, which can be set with [set_error_handler](set_error_handler.md).
+A handler may throw exceptions.

 ## Headers

 ### `<yorel/yomm2/keywords.hpp>`